dylannalex/udemypy/README.md

 1. UdemyPy looks for courses at Discudemy, UdemyFreebies and TutorialBar.
 2. The courses found are compared to those previously found.
 A `new_courses` list is generated and stored into the database.
-3. `new_courses` are sent to [Free Courses](https://t.me/freecourses000).
+3. `new_courses` are shared on social media.

 This process is run hourly, everyday.

 ## :electric_plug: How are repeated courses detected?

-Since UdemyPy scrapes different websites constantly, it must remember which courses have already been shared to [Free Courses](https://t.me/freecourses000).<br/>
+Since UdemyPy scrapes different websites constantly, it must remember which courses have already been shared.<br/>
 Every hour UdemyPy gets a list of free Udemy courses: `courses_found`.
-This list contains courses which haven't been shared yet and courses that have.<br/>
+This list contains courses which haven't been shared yet and courses that have.
 For each course in `courses_found`, UdemyPy tries to add it to the database.
 If it fails, the course is already in the database (therefore the course has already been shared).
-If it success, the course is stored in a `new_courses` list.<br/>
+If it success, the course is stored in a `courses_added` list.<br/>
-Finally, the `new_courses` list is sent to [Free Courses](https://t.me/freecourses000).
+Finally, the `courses_added` list is shared on social media.

 ## :electric_plug: Enviroment Variables